jademartius/jademartius.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I was admitted into MSc in Data Science and Analytics with an Assistantship Award of Georgia State University.
+I was admitted into MSc in Data Science and Analytics of Georgia State University with a Scholarship and Assistantship Award.